spejchinoskiiw/parkly-backend/how-we-work.md

 4. Manager users can CREATE/UPDATE/DELETE parking spots ONLY for locations they manage
 ```

- With some tweaks, this version gave a satisfactory result
+With some tweaks, this version gave a satisfactory result:

 ```
 I need you now to begin working on Facilities and Parking Spots.
 Do not expand on the features outside of the following provided scope, write unit tests for EVERY custom class you create, put custom helper methods in util classes and put domain logic in DomainService classes, keep controllers short.
 Use Laravel code wherever possible eg. authorization should be done via Gates not custom code.
 If defining a lot of gates add an AuthorizationServiceProvider to register them do not register them in App or Auth service provider.